enghwa/ecommerce-shopfront-on-aws/2_SecondaryRegion/README.md

 Select `Singapore`, and click `Continue`.
 ![Replica DynamoDVB](../images/02-replica-04.png)

+If you get the `Internal Error` message in the creation, please close the window and try again.

 Do the same steps or `bookstore-Orders` and `bookstore-Cart` tables.

 <!-- aws dynamodb create-table \